-When products come across their workbenches, the technicians determine whether the product falls under warranty, maintenance, or repair.
+When products come across their workbenches, the technicians determine whether the product falls under warranty, maintenance or repair.
 “We can fix most things because we can run over to MSR’s factory next door and get practically any part we need to fix a piece of gear,” Iris says.

 Location, hours and services

-Stove + fuel pump overhaul ($30)
+Stove + Fuel Pump Overhaul ($30)

-Water filters: This typically includes thoroughly cleaning and unclogging the filter, and replacing worn or broken parts.
+(Pricing varies depending on the amount of work done and parts replaced): This typically includes thoroughly cleaning and unclogging the filter, and replacing worn or broken parts.

-Snowshoes overhaul: If your snowshoes are older than 5 years and the damage falls outside of warranty, the team can upgrade you to a new pair of decks or bindings for a highly discounted price.
+If your snowshoes are older than 5 years and the damage falls outside of warranty, the team can upgrade you to a new pair of decks or bindings for a highly discounted price.

 How to service your products yourself